-In addition, there is a desperate attempt by many owners and operators of addiction treatment facilities (including the detoxification and lab segment) to develop banking, investment, and other financial relationships which might result in an infusion of new capital into an otherwise unhealthy marketplace.
-Basically, inexperienced owners and operators where wasting financial resources hand over foot all in an attempt to “out do “ their competitors in order to try to offer more and more luxury within their drug rehabs as they were attempting to compete for a very limited supply of high paying clients
+In addition, there is a desperate attempt by many owners and operators of addiction treatment facilities (including the detoxification and lab segment) to develop new relationships.
+These include banking, investment, and other financial relationships which might result in an infusion of new capital into an otherwise unhealthy marketplace.
+Basically, inexperienced drug rehabs and operators where wasting financial resources in an attempt to “out do “ their competitors.
+They are trying to offer more and more luxury within their drug rehabs.
+They are attempting to compete for a very limited supply of high paying clients

 This trend has and will continue to affect not only full-service outpatient, PHP, inpatient, and residential addiction treatment centers West Palm Beach and across the nation, but also all of the ancillary support businesses including, sober living facilities, halfway houses, and private practice therapists as well as labs.

 The signs have been evident for a substantial time period, but the problem has been and will continue to grow more severe as time continues.
 The main pain points of drug rehabs are marketing and billing.
 These are the two hands that are feeding any addiction treatment center.